 Are you a DJ, an up-and-coming band, a podcast creator, or simply looking for a new way to communicate with friends?
 Then you know how important a well-designed album cover is.
 An album cover reveals your identity as an artist and helps grab the attention of new listeners.
 There are ways to create great album covers without any graphic design experience.
-In this article, we'll explore how to make an album cover using YouCam Perfect.
+In this article, we'll explore how to make an album cover using the best free app, YouCam Perfect.

 Why Make Your Own Album Cover